 Aquarium Heater: A submersible aquarium heater will help raise the temperature of water or nutrient solution for a hydroponic system when it gets too cool.

 A rough idea of the wattage that the heater should be is 5-10 watts per gallon of water or nutrient solution the reservoir holds.
-The higher the wattage, the more quickly it will raise the temperature.
+The higher the wattage, the quicker it will raise the temperature.

 Carbon Dioxide (CO2): One of the best optional items to look at is a carbon dioxide meter.
 Knowing your plants are getting enough carbon dioxide will give you peace of mind.

-A reliable CO2 monitor will usually cost $100 or more.
-A good model that is accurate and relatively inexpensive is located here.
+A reliable CO2 monitor will usually cost $100 or more, beware of cheaper ones, they tend to break after a few years.
+An accurate and relatively inexpensive model is located here.

 Have had this model in the flowering room since 2010 with no problems.
 Besides carbon dioxide it monitors the temperature and humidity of the room it is in, also includes a clock.